ZhefeiGong/Franka_Robot_Arm/README.md

 ## 🤔 TroubleShooting

 * `libfranka： Move command aborted by reflex! ["communication_constraints_violation"] control_command_success_rate: 0,78`

-the problem mainly comes from the communication delay between the PC and the franka, and you can check the following reasons: 1) overload PC (limited CPU recourses) 2) unsuitable network card 3) inactivated real-time kernel 3) network issues from cable
+the problem mainly comes from the communication delay between the PC and the franka, and you can check the following reasons: 1) overloaded PC (limited CPU resources) 2) unsuitable network card 3) inactive real-time kernel 3) network issues from cable

-* `Robot error: joint limit reached` the error comes from the abnormal recovery of franka arm, which is unknown about the reason, and what we can do is move the robot arm several times and wait a moment
+* `Robot error: joint limit reached`

+the error seems to result from an abnormal recovery process of the Franka arm, with the underlying cause still unclear.
+As a temporary solution, we manually move the arm several times and wait briefly to allow for recovery.

 ## 📖 Reference
 * [fmb](https://github.com/rail-berkeley/fmb/tree/main)